WATER SOFTENER CONSIDERATIONS

-The most commonly found water quality issues in private wells in Northborough are Iron, Manganese, and the hard water minerals Calcium and Magnesium.
+The most common water quality issues in private wells in Northborough are Iron, Manganese, and the hard water minerals Calcium and Magnesium, all of which can be resolved with a water softener.
 While Radon and Arsenic are less likely to be found, they should be tested for as they have no taste, smell or other noticeable symptoms and are considered serious health threats.
 While naturally occurring, the effects of these contaminants on your home’s water can either cause potential health concerns or aesthetic and other problems.
 Hydrogen sulfide is evidenced typically by a rotten egg smell in your water, which may also be caused by high Manganese levels in the water.
 For more information on these, see the paragraphs below.

 Manganese and Iron are naturally occurring minerals commonly found in New England’s water supply.
 Together, they are commonly referred to as “The Stainers” in the water treatment industry.

-MANGANESE also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
+Manganese also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of manganese at .05 milligrams per liter.
 Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
-For more information on this topic, see the link at Manganese Article Water Tech Magazine.
 As with Iron, a water softener will be effective in removing dissolved manganese from the water.
-Also as with Iron, an up-flow water softener is recommended to prevent potential build up in the lower section of the water softener.

 BAD ODORS & TASTES IN WATER